wds4/tapestry-protocol/tips/grapevine/context/category.md

 ## Discussion

-Context takes the form: Alice trusts Bob `to do an action` `in some particular category`.
+Context typically takes the form: Alice trusts Bob `to do an action` `in some particular category`.
 For example: Alice trusts Bob to write the screenplay for a comedy.
 In this case `to write the screenplay` is the action, and `comedy` is the category.

 ## Examples: